alexmyczko/ruptime/README.md

 poor man’s ruptime

 Historically the original ruptime[^1] was using broadcast udp/513[^2] in a network.
-Since it's not 1982 but 2022 today, here's a version for multiple networks with encrypted traffic and client-server architecture.
+Since it's not 1982 anymore, but 2022 today, here's a version for multiple networks with encrypted traffic and client-server architecture.

+You will automatically get instant list of hosts (down or up), inventory of hardware, software overview, comparable list of benchmark results.

 While it was
 - rcp (remote copy)